gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/README.md

 By providing your contact information and choosing to receive SMS communications from Dina Lunken DDS, you agree to these Terms.

+By providing your phone number, you consent to receive customer care messages from Dina Lunken DDS PC.
+Message frequency may vary.
+On average, you may receive 1-2 messages per month.

+To opt out of receiving messages, reply STOP at any time.
+For help or more information, reply HELP.
+Message and data rates may apply.
+For details on how your information is handled, please review our Privacy Policy at https://github.com/gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_PrivacyPolicy

 3. SMS Communication

 Messages from Dina Lunken DDS are intended for informational purposes only and are sent to current patients who have provided consent.
 Messages may include: